terrematte/great/README.md

 ## Making Requests

-Here's a example request you use to test the server
+Here's a example request you can use to test the server

 ```bash
 curl -X POST http://127.0.0.1:8000/generate.php \